IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 Control node
 ------------

-.. dropdown:: When you install an Ansible version, review the ...
+.. dropdown:: When you install an Ansible version, review the ... (expand for more)
    :color: primary
    :icon: info